Public Art

 -

-Foster creativity and challenge growth in visual artmaking
+Foster creativity and artistic growth

 -

-Invest in healthy creative habits and community connection
+Support healthy creative habits and connection

 -